The holidays are all about fun, food – and family.

 - The family member is expressing mood swings.

-“These are all clues that you might need to start paying attention to,” Robert said.
+“These are all clues that you might need to start paying attention to,” Catherine said.
 But don’t panic.
 “If you come home and mom and dad are not doing well, that doesn’t mean you have to immediately move them in with you or to a retirement community.”

 There are several home-based services they may qualify for, such as home health or home care: